 We love a challenge at Nordic Visitor, and this post was no different: how on earth can you fit all the coolness of Sweden in only a 10-point list?
 It's not easy, but our staff came up with what we think are the coolest things about this much-loved Scandinavian country.
 See if you agree with our list below.

-1. Sweden's dominance in pop music
+1. Sweden's mastery of pop music

 Even if you can't name a current Swedish musician or band off the top of your head, there is no doubt that you've heard music that was created in Sweden.
 Swedish-produced or Swedish-written songs (including top British and American hits) have been dominating the charts for years.